lightshifted/whisper_pretraining_sw_yo/README.md

 - Join the community of users and developers to discuss and collaborate on the project.

 To get started, fork this repository and submit a pull request with your proposed changes.
 We look forward to working with you to improve the accuracy of speech recognition in the Swahili and Yoruba languages!

-## Conclusion
-This project represents an important step in the development of the Whisper model, and we are excited to see how it performs on various NLP tasks once pretraining is complete.
-Thank you for your interest in this project!